Engee documentation

 To use this parameter, select the Specify atmospheric parameters checkbox.

-Liquid water density (g/m^3) - liquid water density
+Liquid water density (g/m^3) — density of liquid water

 The density of liquid water in fog or clouds, given as a non-negative real scalar.
 The unit of measurement is g/m3.
-Typical values of liquid water density are 0.05 for medium fog and 0.5 for dense fog.
+Typical values for the density of liquid water are 0.05 for medium fog and 0.5 for thick fog.

 Dependencies